dmnielsen/scrape_sbtb/README.md

 **scrape_reviews.py** goes through each link and pulls information on the reviewer, grade, book title, book author, publication year, and genres and writes it to the table.
-Review format was redone somewhere along the way, so code first looks for the new formatting, if that fails, it checks for the old formatting.
+Review format was redone somewhere along the way (14 October 2014), so code first looks for the new formatting, if that fails, it checks for the old formatting.
+A restructure to look for guest reviews first was added.
+Should outsource the whole process into functions.

 TODO:
 * ~~In titleauthor occasional "By" is used rather than "by" update code